Sunrise Humane Society to operate Fort Pierce animal shelter

-Fort Pierce City Commissioners Tuesday night voted to approve a new partnership and lease with the Sunrise Humane Society.
+Fort Pierce Commissioners voted Tuesday night to approve a new partnership and lease with the Sunrise Humane Society.

-The newly formed nonprofit will fill a more than year-long void in the city.
-It was lacking an organization to run sheltering services for the city’s lost and homeless animals.
+The newly formed nonprofit will fill a more than a yearlong void in the city.
+It was lacking an organization to run sheltering services for the city's lost and homeless animals.

 Fort Pierce and St. Lucie County for more than a year had been operating a temporary shelter while searching for a permanent operator.